-Oatmeal, yogurt, avocado toast, eggs, or green smoothies are excellent options that are full of protein, fiber, and all the essential nutrition needed to fuel your day.
+Oatmeal, yogurt, avocado toast, eggs, protein shakes, or green superfood smoothies are excellent options that are full of protein, fiber, and all the essential nutrition needed to fuel your day.

 DO YOU HAVE A HEALTHY ROUTINE THAT HAS BEEN HELPING YOU COPE WITH BEING AT HOME?
 DROP A COMMENT BELOW AND LET US KNOW YOUR TIPS AND IDEAS, OR CHECK OUT OUR MORNING ESSENTIALS BUNDLE HERE.

 IT'S ABOUT YOU.
 IT'S ABOUT YOUR HEALTH.
 IT'S ABOUT RECONNECTING.